jenshaase/vue-react-dnd/README.md

 ### DragDropContextProvider

-Use the `DragDropContextProvider` component to add a Drag and Drop Backend to your application.
+As alternative to the `DragDropContext` use the `DragDropContextProvider` component to add a Drag and Drop Backend to your application.

 ```html
 <DragDropContextProvider v-bind:backend="html5Backend">